 - Most importantly — I believe more people will prefer the more aggressive outer knurl for heavy deadlifts, especially if this is going to be their only (or their main) power bar.

-That said, there’s a few situations where I see the Grizzly as a better choice:
+That said, there are a few situations where I see the Grizzly as a better choice:

 - For lifters who want a second power bar for lighter / higher rep work.
 The idea here would be to complement a stiffer and more aggressive bar used for the heavier movements.